p0lyw0lf/website/src/pages/friends.md

 This list is incomplete!
 You can help by expanding it

-- [Lofty](https://github.com/Ravenslofty) - FPGA master & fellow wolf
 - [Ruby](https://ruby.gay) - a nerrrrrrrrd :3
-- [Gabriella](https://www.haskellforall.com) - Haskell & open source legend &
+- [Gabriella](https://www.haskellforall.com) - Haskell & open source legend & fellow wolf!
-  another fellow wolf!
 - [JeanHyde](https://thephd.dev) - master of the arcane arts (C standard committee procedures)
 - [Alice](https://welltypedwit.ch) - Functional programming influencer (real)
 - [Rykarn](https://rykarn.se) - Cohost refugee, originator of some of the best CSS Crimes